-The rail line runs between Ryde Pier Head and Shanklin, passing through Small brook Junction, Brading, Sandown, and Lake stations.
+The rail line runs between Ryde Pier Head and Shanklin, passing through Smallbrook Junction, Brading, Sandown, and Lake stations.

 British train operating company South Western Railway (SWR) operates the island railway line through its subsidiary Island Line.
 It announced a £26m ($35.9m) major upgrade to Island Line in September 2019, in partnership with the UK Government’s Department for Transport, ensuring the line’s long-term future.

 As part of the upgrade, SWR elevated platforms or lowered tracks at five stations to improve accessibility and decrease the gap between train and platform.
 The upgraded tracks enable a smooth ride, and improved passenger experience.

-The project also involved cutting, re-joining, and adjusting the rails on more than 10.46km of railway, along with the installation of new sleepers and rail at different locations on the Shanklin-Ryde St Johns section.
+The Island Line project also involved cutting, re-joining, and adjusting the rails on more than 10.46km of railway, along with the installation of new sleepers and rail at different locations on the Shanklin-Ryde St Johns section.

-A new passing loop was developed at Brading station, to enable trains to pass each other and facilitate a regular service with a frequency of 30 minutes, which will improve connections with Wightlink ferries.
+A new passing loop was developed at Brading station, to enable trains to pass each other and facilitate a regular service with a frequency of 30 minutes, which improve connections with Wightlink ferries.

-The Island Line upgrade project is funded by the Department for Transport, which committed £25m ($33.1m), and Solent Local Enterprise Partnership and the Isle of Wight Council, which are providing £700,000 ($929,115) and £300,000 ($398,192) respectively.
+The Island Line upgrade project was funded by the Department for Transport, which committed £25m ($33.1m), Solent Local Enterprise Partnership, and the Isle of Wight Council, which provided £700,000 ($929,115) and £300,000 ($398,192) respectively.